d3vsf/georssy/README.md

 A rough Python GeoRSS (Geographically Encoded Objects for RSS feeds) decoder.

-georssy is a very rough (but powerfull!) decoder for the GeoRSS GeoRSS (Geographically Encoded Objects for RSS feeds) standard.
+GeoRSSy is a very rough (but powerfull!) decoder for the GeoRSS (Geographically Encoded Objects for RSS feeds) standard.

 For information about GeoRSS: http://www.georss.org/

-## How to install georssy
+## How to install
-To install georssy, simply:
+To install GeoRSSy, simply:
 ```bash
 $ pip install georssy
 ```

-## How to use georssy
+## How to use
 To use georss, simply:
 ```python
 from georssy import GeoRssDecoder